microsoft/Windows-IoT-Samples/IoTEnterpriseDefault/CS/README.md

 # Windows 10 IoT Enterprise Default App Overview

-When you initially flash Windows 10 IoT Enterprise, you will be presented with the Windows 10 IoT Enterprise Default App upon startup, which looks like this:
+When you initially flash this sample, you will be presented with the Windows 10 IoT Enterprise Default App, which looks like this:

 ![Screenshot of the IoT Enterprise Default App](../../Resources/DeviceInfoPage-Screenshot.png)